gradle/gradle/subprojects/docs/src/docs/release/notes.md

 the publishing model are still considered in POM generation, including `components`, custom `artifacts`, and any modifications made via `pom.withXml`.

 The task for generating the POM file is of type [`GenerateMavenPom`](dsl/org.gradle.api.publish.maven.tasks.GenerateMavenPom.html), and is given a name based on the name of the publication: `generatePomFileFor<publication-name>Publication`.
-So in the above example where the publication is named 'mavenCustom', the task will be named `generatePomFileForMavenCustomPublication`.
+So in the above example where the publication is named '`mavenCustom`', the task will be named `generatePomFileForMavenCustomPublication`.

 ### Full support for Unicode in publication identifiers